Eelis/GrappleMap/doc/editing.md

 There are many positions where it is not meaningful to speak of the "top" or "bottom" player, and where the classification is arbitrary.
-But even for transitions along such positions, the top/bottom properties should be used to indicate which player's initiative it is.
+But even for transitions along such positions, the top/bottom properties should be used to indicate which player takes the initiative.

 For positions where there *is* a clear top and bottom player, but where the wrong player is currently on top, you can swap the players by swapping the